 Some entrepreneurs are not ready to give up on coal just yet, though, and are looking for methods to modernize the use of coal.
 For example, when Ramaco Carbon opens, it will be Wyoming’s first coal mine that seeks to refine coal to make high-tech products such as carbon fibers and 3D printing and building materials.
 Research estimates show that a high-tech carbon industry in Wyoming could “support an average of 2,600 jobs annually through 2035.”
 That represents nearly a quarter of the state’s current manufacturing workforce.
 While these jobs would not completely replace job losses from the decline in traditional coal mining, it represents another opportunity for Wyoming workers to smoothly transition into new jobs.
 Furthermore, mining for the purpose of creating high-tech carbon products requires much less coal to be mined, as compared to mining for the purpose of energy production, meaning it has less of an environmental impact than traditional coal use.
 Similarly, the production of high tech carbon products does not result in significant emission emittance like the burning of coal for energy use.

 Whether or not coal producers decide to recognize it, the coal industry’s continued challenges paint a dire picture of the industry’s future.
 Cheap natural gas will continue to be competitive and crowd out coal in the energy market.
 Modernization is the best way forward for Wyoming, whether that is the renewable energy sector or advanced applications of carbon.
 For the transition to be successful, it is imperative that Wyoming’s government officials begin capitalizing on the economic revenue that alternatives to coal could provide the Powder River Basin region.

-Srividya Dasaraju is a former intern with the Atlantic Council Global Energy Center.
+Srividya Dasaraju is an intern at the Atlantic Council Global Energy Center.
 You can follow her on Twitter @Srividya_D